 Activities: Backpacking, hiking, and downhill skiing

-The Notch Hostel had just opened in the summer of 2015 and is an incredibly nice place to stay.
+The Notch Hostel had just opened and is an super nice place to stay.
 The layout is very unique, and conducive to low key socializing and winding down in between activities.
-It’s run by a cool young couple who met “on the trail,” and were really warm and helpful.
+It’s run by a young couple who met “on the trail.”

-The following day, New Year’s Eve, we slept in until about 10.
+The following day, New Year’s Eve, we slept in until fairly late.
 For breakfast, I had a few slices of toasted millet and flax bread from Sami’s Bakery, topped with Go Veggie vegan garlic and chive cream cheese.